-DRAW-3317 Intermediate Workshop: Aspects in Drawing 3 Studio Credits Prerequisite: 3 DRAW credits at the 2000 level
+DRAW-3317 Intermediate Workshop: Aspects in Drawing

 This course creates an environment in which students will learn how to bring their drawings to a level of excellence in which all aspects of execution and presentation are considered and resolved.
 It is designed to propel students into their final year with an enriched awareness of media, methods and formal concerns in regards to aspects of the presentation and execution of drawings to professional standards.
 Various weekly workshop type classes and topics will be used to investigate specific aesthetics in drawing.
 Students will be engaged in effective exercises, challenging assignments and ambitious projects.
 The completed work will be exhibited to showcase their achievements.